 Foundry craft embodies an inherent transformation that I explore as a queer practice.
 Discarded scrap aluminum is recast to capture moments of movement and metamorphosis while documenting the gradual evolution of everyday life.
 Immortalized artifictions such as opalized softballs and petrified hot pants defy queer exclusion in history, while riding the dynamics of genderhood to the brink of nonnormative inevitability.

-Project for Outback Arthouse, June 2021
+Solo exhibition for Outback Projects, June 2021